 - Prevention includes wearing long sleeves and long pants as well as observing personal protective measures against sand fly bites.

-Bartonellosis is a potentially fatal bacterial infection of red blood cells transmitted by the bite of a sand fly carrying the Bartonella bacteria.
+Bartonellosis, if left untreated, is a potentially fatal bacterial infection of the red blood cells, transmitted by the bite of a sand fly carrying the Bartonella bacteria.
 The acute phase of the disease causes high fever and anemia; a later, chronic phase is characterized by distinctive skin sores that look like warts.

-Bartonellosis occurs in many valleys of the South American Andes, primarily in Peru and in some parts of Ecuador, at altitudes ranging from 500 to 3200 m (1,600-10,500 ft) above sea level.
-Infected areas include popular destinations in the Sacred Valley of the Incas.
+Bartonellosis occurs in many valleys of the South American Andes, mainly in central Peru and in some parts of Ecuador, at elevations ranging from 500 to 3,200 m (1,600-10,500 ft) above sea level.
+Infected areas include popular destinations in the Sacred Valley of the Incas in Peru.

-Bartonellosis is transmitted through the bite of infected sand flies in affected areas, where transmission seems to occur throughout the year.
-Most of the sand flies' biting activity is at dusk, at night, or before sunrise.
+Bartonellosis is transmitted through the bite of infected sand flies (about one-third the size of most mosquitoes) in affected areas, where transmission seems to occur throughout the year.
+Most of the sand flies' biting activity is at dusk, at night, or before sunrise but can also occur during the day when disturbed in their daytime resting areas.
 The bite is usually painless but can become very itchy shortly after it occurs.

 Bartonellosis typically involves 2 stages: acute and chronic.